ejedwards/reanalysis_zanne2014/README.md

  							Centre for Computation and Visualization at Brown University.
  							To facilitate following all our steps, we provide saves of intermediate results after each section of the script.
+ - annotated_analyses_script_v1.1.R	:	This file is a slightly updated set of analyses --
+ 							the only changes are due to new figures, at the request of reviewers
  - R_source_custom_functions.R  :  This file contains custom R functions which we wrote to facilitate the analyses.
 It is read from the R script.
  - results_ClimateScoringSensitivity.txt  :  This is a tab-delimited file containing the